simonemmott/k2-tools-utils/docs/PIPES.md

 ```

 Pipes can be costructed without a consumer.
 However, baisc pipes will throw an error
-if at item is submitted to the `aacept` method of the pipe if it does not have a
+if at item is submitted to the `accept` method of the pipe if it does not have a
 consumer to process the item accepted onto the pipe.

 ``` javascript